khalil5754/khalil5754.github.io/_posts/2022-11-05-your-new-blog-post.md

 Honestly, that's largely it as far as differences go in the table-building phase of using Postgres.
 Fairly easy to follow so far right?

 ## Writing Queries in PostgreSQL

   This is where it gets interesting.
-There are more powerful tools at your disposal through Postgres than there are through MySQL.
-There are also many ways to write MySQL queries, including writing functions with or without parameters straight through your terminal.
-I'll show an example of this, as well as my preferred method of writing Postgres queeries.
+There are more powerful tools at your disposal through PostgreSQL than there are through MySQL, such as loops and variables.
+There are also many ways to write PostgreSQL queries, including writing functions with or without parameters straight through your terminal.
+I'll show an example of this, as well as a couple of different methods of writing Postgres queeries.

   ### Writing a function to insert a new customer tuple.

   Say we have a new customer that we would like to add to our database.
-Let's also assume this is a common occurrence at our analytics company, and we want to ensure anyone at the company - including non-programmers - can add this customers data to the database simply by inputting parameters.
+Let's also assume this is a common occurrence at our analytics company, and we want to ensure anyone at the company - including non-programmers - can add this customer's data to the database simply by inputting parameters.

-  Accepting input?
+  I know what you're thinking: "Accepting input?
 Parameters?
-How?!
+In *SQL*??"

-  I know, seems crazy but I'll show you:
+  It seems crazy, but I'll show you:

 ```
 CREATE FUNCTION new_customer(theAccount CHAR, theName CHAR, theProvince CHAR, theCrlimit integer) RETURNS TABLE (Account CHAR, Cname CHAR, Province CHAR, Cbalance numeric(10,2), Crlimit integer) AS $results$